withastro/docs/src/pages/en/guides/migrate-to-astro/from-gatsby.md

 Use the return value of the Gatsby function.
 Convert any Gatsby or React syntax to Astro, including changing the case of any [HTML global attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes).

-Notice that we:
+Notice that you:

-- Keep the `<Layout />` component (converted in the previous example) that provides our page shell.
+- Keep the `<Layout />` component (converted in the previous example) to provide a page shell.

-- Replace React's `dangerouslySetInnerHTML` with a `<slot />` for our blog post's Markdown content.
+- Replace React's `dangerouslySetInnerHTML` with a `<slot />` for the blog post's Markdown content.

-- Can choose to pass props for SEO through to our base layout, but do not export that component here.
+- Can choose to pass additional props for SEO through to the base layout, but do not export that component here.

 ```astro title="src/layouts/BlogPost.layout" del={13-16} ins={17} "description={description}"
 ---